Cryptographic Solutions

 Key Concepts in Cryptographic Solutions

-- Symmetric and Asymmetric Cryptography: Symmetric cryptography uses a single key for encryption and decryption, while asymmetric cryptography employs a pair of keys (public and private).
+- Symmetric and Asymmetric Cryptography: Symmetric cryptography uses the same key for encryption and decryption, while asymmetric cryptography employs a pair of keys (public and private).

-- Digital Signatures: A cryptographic technique that verifies the authenticity and integrity of digital messages or documents.
+- Digital Signatures: A cryptographic technique that verifies the authenticity and integrity of a message or document.

-- Key Management: The process of generating, distributing, and storing cryptographic keys securely.
+- Key Management: The process of generating, distributing, storing, and revoking cryptographic keys securely.

 Historical Evolution of Cryptographic Solutions